HKtrill/ai-business-coach/README.md

 This project uses the **Bank Marketing** dataset for primary empirical evaluation.
 The dataset is publicly available for research use via the UCI Machine Learning Repository.
-According to the dataset documentation, **both citations below are required**.

 **Dataset Source:**
 Moro, S., Rita, P., & Cortez, P. (2014).